printpagestopdf/galene-manager/readme.txt

 = Is it possible to edit the page if page template 'Galène video conferencing manager' is used = Yes, the title and the top of page is visible on the resulting page and can freely edited.

+= After installation an error message shows up in 'Settings -> Public base link of Galène Server' = This is a missleading message, that this field should not be empty.
+Add a valid link to the group path of your Galène Server, save it, and the message is not longer shown

 == Changelog ==
 = 0.5 =